 The wing chun chain punch for self defense

-The chain punch is the technique most often associated with Wing Chun, and has been popularized by the yip Man movies (the other most well known technique is the Wing hun inch punch).
+The chain punch is the technique most often associated with the Wing Chun Kung fu system, and can be used as a way to fill a hole that you have created in the opponent’s defense with many very fast strikes .It d has been popularized by the Yip Man movies (the other most well known technique is the Wing Chun inch punch).
 A chain punch is a succession of straight punches, linked together into a continuous action.

 The wing chun chain punch is also the favorite target of Wing Chun “haters” who claim that it is lacking in power and ineffectual.
 But even Sifus disagree about the effectiveness of the technique.

-If you want to learn how to combine chain punches with other effective techniques, you should check out our free wing chun private lessons.
+If you want to learn how to combine chain punches with other effective techniques, you should check out our wing chun semi-private lessons.

 Advantages of the wing chun chain punch